jasongrimes/fretboardfoundation/_chapters/030-scales/030-major-scale.md

 It's a bit awkward at first but it feels more natural after awhile.

 ## Whole fretboard

+The following diagram shows the major scale on the entire fretboard.

 {% include figure.html
     caption="C major scale on whole fretboard."